freewarefocus/py400kb/README.md

 ![Screenshot](./images/custom_mouse_config1.png)

-- On the command line I make sure that I include the --pi500plus to identify the keyboard but then add the mouse's VID, PID and DEV name.
+- On the command line I make sure to include the --pi500plus argument to identify the keyboard, but then add the custom mouse's VID, PID and DEV commands.

 Note that I include the "0x" before the VID and PID numbers (because they are hexidecimal) and the path "/dev/input/by-id/" before the mouse's device name:

 ![Screenshot](./images/custom_mouse_config2.png)